MingSun-Tse/smilelogging/README.md

 # smilelogging
 Python logging package for easy reproducible experimenting in research.
+Happily developed by the members of [SMILE Lab](https://web.northeastern.edu/smilelab/).

 ## Why this package may help you
 This project is meant to provide an easy-to-use (as easy as possible) package to enable *reproducible* experimenting in research.
 Here is a struggling situation you may also encountered:
 > I am doing some project.
 I got a fatanstic idea some time (one week, one month, or even one year) ago.
 Now I am looking at the results of that experiment, but I just cannot reproduce them anymore.
 I cannot remember which script and what hyper-prarameters I used.
 Even worse, since then I've modified the code (a lot).
-I don't know where I messed it up...:cold_sweat:
+I don't know where I messed it up ...:cold_sweat:

 Usually, what you can do may be:
 - First, use Github to manage your code.
 Always run experiments after `git commit`.